Posted on 3 February 2021, updated on 12 May 2023.

 Kubectl CLI results to obtain the same information about the Application

-Benefit #3: It performs slow Rolling Update to give you time to test your application in production
+Benefit #3: It performs slow Rolling Updates to give you time to test your application in production

 When you're deploying a Kubernetes application, you can perform a rolling update: